 Banks have always required solid financials which would show enough profit to pay for the loan, collateral in case of loan default, and a personal guarantee so the bank knew they had a firm commitment.
 These loan requirements made it almost impossible for a nonprofit to qualify for any type of financing.
 Time and time again executive directors and nonprofit board members would learn of the approval requirements and would feel it wasn’t worth applying for a loan for their nonprofit.
 There are times when a nonprofit was lucky enough to have a long, excellent relationship with a bank and was able to be approved for a small loan.

 However, in the 2008 recession banks stopped lending and when that happened, it started a wave of private lenders that were able to use new technology and algorithms to better determine risk more economically.
-Since 2008, 80% of small businesses are now getting their loans online lenders who use private funds and with the wave of new capability, nonprofits have benefited greatly.
+Since 2008, 80% of small businesses are now getting their loans online from lenders who use private funds and with the wave of new capability, nonprofits have benefited greatly.

-New Nonprofit Lenders You Should Know About
+Financing Solutions, New Nonprofit Lenders You Should Know About

-Financing Solutions streamlined the loan approval process by not requiring any collateral or personal guarantees and instead approves nonprofits based on their cash flow.
+Financing Solutions streamlined the loan approval process by not requiring any collateral or personal guarantees and instead approving nonprofits based on their cash flow.
 In essence, Financing Solutions looks at simple documents like a nonprofit’s 990 and bank statements to determine how much the line of credit can be approved for.
 The nonprofit online line of credit application takes 2-minutes to fill out and the line of credit costs nothing until used, making it a great cash backup plan.

 Semble’s Nonprofit Mortgage Loans

 The challenges of this past year have made it more difficult than ever for non-profits to secure a loan to purchase property or to refinance an existing loan.
-For the past 14 years, Semble has been providing a comprehensive approach to addressing the facility loan needs o non-profit’s.
+For the past 14 years, Semble has been providing a comprehensive approach to addressing the facility loan needs o non-profits.
 As a result of the Semble unique loan program, non-profits have been able to realize savings of up to 60% on monthly loan payments, which frees up precious recourses for the mission of the organization.
 The three key benefits of Semble’s loan program are

 - more loan options